department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

  | Tables | Present detailed data | Response times for critical agency services | Clear headers for rows and columns; Descriptive row and column labels; Accessible formatting (avoid merged cells) |
 | Scatterplots (Consider for Advanced Users) | Analyze relationships between variables | Correlation between website uptime and user traffic (for advanced users) | Data point labels for identification; Clear and labeled axes; Tooltips for detailed information; Note: May not be suitable for all users due to complexity |

-Table 1.
+**Table 1**.
 Outlines accessible data visualization techniques, use cases, and best practices for accessibility.

-## Additional Considerations for Accessibility:
+## Accessibility

-Tooltips and Data Points: Provide informative tooltips or data points associated with charts and graphs.
-These should be accessible to screen readers and offer clear descriptions of the data points upon hover or focus.
-Consider using descriptive text that complements the visual representation, and avoid relying solely on color to convey information.
+Tooltips and Data Points
+- Provide informative tooltips or data points associated with charts and graphs.
+   - These should be accessible to screen readers and offer clear descriptions of the data points upon hover or focus.

-Color Contrast: Use colors with sufficient contrast to ensure readability for users with low vision or color blindness.
-Federal websites should adhere to WCAG guidelines for color contrast ratios (minimum of 4.5:1 for small text and 3:1 for large text).
-Color contrast checkers can be used to evaluate color combinations and identify potential issues.
+- Consider using descriptive text that complements the visual representation, and avoid relying solely on color to convey information.

+Color Contrast
+- Select colors with a contrast ratio of at least 4.5:1 for small text and 3:1 for large text, as mandated by the WCAG (Web Content Accessibility Guidelines).
+[WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)
+- Use color contrast checkers like [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=E9F1FC) or [APCA's Contrast Checker](https://www.achecks.org/apca-wcag-3-accessible-colour-contrast-checker/) to assess and improve visual clarity.
+- High contrast benefits users with low vision, color blindness, and those viewing the dashboard in bright sunlight.

+*Ineffective Contrast*: A red progress bar on a light pink background can be difficult to read for users with red-green color blindness.
+**Effective Contrast**: Change the progress bar color to dark blue for improved readability.

+Font Selection
+- Avoid decorative or overly stylized fonts that can be difficult to read, especially for users with dyslexia or visual processing difficulties.
+- Opt for clear, easy-to-read sans-serif fonts like Verdana, Tahoma, Calibri, or Arial.
+   - These fonts are common across operating systems and tend to be more legible on screens.
+- Consider font size and spacing for comfortable reading.
+A minimum font size of 16px is recommended for body text.
+- Ensure adequate line spacing to prevent crowding.
+- Use system fonts whenever possible, as they are typically optimized for screen readers used by visually impaired users.
+- If using custom fonts, ensure they can be substituted by user-defined fonts in assistive technologies.

+*Ineffective Font*: Script fonts can be difficult to read, especially at small sizes.
+**Effective Font**: Use a clear sans-serif font like Arial at a minimum of 16px with adequate line spacing.

+Simplicity Matters
+- Remove unnecessary visual distractions such as animations, blinking elements, and excessive use of graphics.
+   - These can be disorienting for users with epilepsy, ADHD, or cognitive disabilities.
+- Keep the dashboard clean, uncluttered, and focused on essential information.
+   - Users should be able to locate the information they need quickly and easily.

+*Ineffective Design*: A dashboard with animated icons, flashing text, and a busy background image can be overwhelming.
+**Effective Design**: Use static icons, clear text labels, and a solid background color with minimal graphics.

+Responsive Design
+- Ensure the dashboard adapts to different screen sizes and devices (desktops, tablets, smartphones) using responsive design techniques.
+- Responsive layouts allow users with various devices to access the information seamlessly.
+- Consider element arrangement to maintain readability in both portrait and landscape orientations.

+*Ineffective Design*: A dashboard designed only for large desktop screens becomes unusable on smaller devices.
+Text and buttons become too small to interact with. **Effective Design**: The dashboard resizes and reorganizes elements automatically based on the screen size, ensuring optimal readability and functionality across devices.

+Color Coding
+- Avoid relying solely on color to differentiate data points.
+- Implement additional visual cues like shapes or patterns to accommodate users with color blindness.

+Text Alternatives
-Descriptive Text Alternatives: Include meaningful "alt text" descriptions for all non-text content (charts, graphs, images) to allow screen readers to convey the information to visually impaired users.
-These descriptions should be concise and informative, accurately reflecting the data presented in the visual format.
+- Provide meaningful descriptions (alt text) for all non-text content, including images, charts, and graphs to allow screen readers to convey information to visually impaired users.
+- These descriptions should be concise and informative, accurately reflecting the visually presented data.

+Keyboard Accessibility
+- Ensure all dashboard functionalities are accessible using just the keyboard for users with motor skill limitations or those who prefer keyboard navigation.

 ----------------------------
 --------------------

 ## Next Steps

-### Test Prototype Dashboards
+**Test Dashboard Prototypes**

-- 1:1 Task based interviews of prototype dashboards
+- 1:1 Task based interviews of participants using prototype service availability dashboards

 **Tasks**
 Scenario: **Imagine you're planning to file a claim online with the VA.
 You want to check the website's uptime before you begin.**